 A 225-meter tall, 40-storey tower is planned for the site of the former Shinjuku Tokyu Milano movie theatre in Kabukicho.
 Construction is expected to start in July 2019 with completion tentatively scheduled for 2022.

-The following is a selection of apartments that were reported to have sold in central Tokyo during the month of May 2018:
+The following is a selection of apartments that were reported to have sold in central Tokyo during the month of July 2018:

-According to Tokyo Kantei, the average asking price of a 70 sqm (753 sq.ft) second-hand apartment across greater Tokyo was 36,040,000 Yen in April, down 0.4% from the previous month but up 1.2% from last year.
-The average building age was 23.4 years.
+According to Tokyo Kantei, the average asking price of a 70 sqm (753 sq.ft) second-hand apartment across greater Tokyo was 36,230,000 Yen in June, down 0.2% from the previous month but up 1.7% from last year.
+The average building age was 23.9 years.

-1,679 apartments were sold in the Tokyo metropolitan area, down 15.4% from the previous month but up 4.4% from last year.
-The average sale price was 41,840,000 Yen, down 1.0% from the previous month but up 2.5% from last year.
-The average price per square meter was 689,300 Yen, down 1.8% from the previous month but up 1.6% from last year.
+According to the Real Estate Economic Institute, 2,659 new apartments were released for sale across greater Tokyo in June, up 8.0% from the previous month and up 16.4% from last year.
+The average sale price was 62,440,000 Yen, up 3.5% from the previous month and up 10.7% from last year.
+The average price per square meter was 928,000 Yen, 3.7% from the previous month and up 10.5% from last year.

 Although Tokyo’s Marunouchi and Otemachi business district has been seeing multiple skyscrapers go up in recent years, one vintage building from the 1950s has been faithfully protected by its owner.